-If you have any concerns about your assessment process or outcome it is advisable to discuss these first with your subject or college tutor, Senior Tutor, course director, director of studies, supervisor or college or departmental administrator as appropriate.
+If you have any concerns about your assessment process or outcome it is advisable to discuss these first with your subject or college tutor, Senior Tutor, Programme Director, Director of Graduate Studies, Supervisor, college or departmental administrator as appropriate.
 They will be able to explain the assessment process that was undertaken and may be able to address your concerns.
 Queries must not be raised directly with the examiners.